ndipatri/GoogleActionsWorkshop/README.md

 # GoogleActionsWorkshop

 Words have power!
 In this workshop, we’ll step outside of our Android comfort zone and create a conversational user experience using the Google Assistant running on our phones.

 We’ll manipulate the world around us with Internet of Things (IoT) hardware.

 Get ready to learn a taste of Kotlin-based Google Actions fulfillment with Google’s AppEngine, the Particle Photon Arduino platform and possibly Newton’s Laws of Motion as they pertain to Ping Pong balls!
 (BYOL - bring your own laptop)

 ***IMPORTANT PRE-REQUISITE FOR THIS WORKSHOP***

 During the workshop you will using the Google Cloud Platform.
 You will need to log in to the Google Cloud Platform (https://console.cloud.google.com) using your Google account.
-In addition, you will need to create a billing account using an active credit card.

-See **NOTE** below for more details on why you will need to do this.
+See **NOTE** below on why you might want to also create a Billing account with Google.

-Once you are in the GCP console, click on the **Billing** tab on the left hand side and follow instructions.
-You can do this step before the workshop or during.

 ***DEVELOPMENT PLATFORM SETUP***